Xeven777/eve.ai/README.md

 - `NAME`: The name of the person being mimicked
 - `FEATURES`: Description of the person's communication style and personality traits

+> **Note**: This project is for educational purposes only and should not be used to impersonate or deceive others.
+Always respect privacy and ethical boundaries when working with personal data.

+> This doesn't ensure that the AI will always generate responses that are 100% accurate to the person's style.
+The AI is trained on a limited dataset and may not always reflect the person's true communication patterns.
+And the accuracy of the responses may vary based on the quality of the training data and the language model used.
+Better paid models like Gpt4 or Claude 3.7 will provide more accurate results.